Life on Mars (British TV series): Music

-The programme's soundtrack features mainly early 1970s songs which were played as part of Life on Mars, as well as an original score of the theme music as part of the title sequence composed by Edmund Butt.
-The show's title is in reference to the David Bowie song "Life on Mars?", which plays on an iPod in Sam's car while he is run over, and on an 8-track tape in a Rover P6 when he awakes in 1973; it is used again at the climax of the final episode, and fleeting moments of the song are periodically used throughout the third series of the programme's sequel, Ashes to Ashes, to allude to Sam Tyler's fate.
+The programme's soundtrack features mainly early 1970s songs as well as an original score of the theme music as part of the title sequence composed by Edmund Butt.
+The show's title is in reference to the David Bowie song "Life on Mars?", which plays on an iPod in Sam's car while he is run over, and on an 8-track tape in a Rover P6 when he awakes in 1973; it is used again at the climax of the final episode, and fleeting moments of the song are periodically used throughout the third season of the programme's sequel, Ashes to Ashes, to allude to Sam Tyler's fate.

 Matthew Graham stated that initially there were some concerns over whether the production team would be able to license the song, which, had they been denied, would have necessitated retitling the series.
 Another Bowie song, "Space Oddity", is used in BBC trailers advertising the series.
 In several episodes, Gene Hunt adopts the name "Gene Genie", in reference to yet another Bowie song, "The Jean Genie", used in the fourth episode.
 Another Bowie track, "Changes", is played over the closing credits of the second series finale.

 The show's creators were initially refused permission to use "Live and Let Die" by Paul McCartney and Wings but, according to Graham in the Radio Times, "We sent the episode directly to Paul McCartney.
 Almost immediately, his assistant phoned back and said, 'Paul loves it.
 You can go ahead and use it'".

 A soundtrack CD was released in 2007.